jan-bogaerts/mark/src/generated/mdc_triple_compress.md

 The application is built using JavaScript and Electron, with Monaco Editor for text editing and a UI created using React and Ant Design (antd).
 # MarkdownCode > components > main window
 The main window of the app is displayed upon startup, featuring a top toolbar and a body section.
-# MarkdownCode > components > toolbar
-The app features a toolbar with multiple tabs, including Home, Format, and Preferences, and each component on the toolbar has a tooltip for a brief description.
-# MarkdownCode > components > toolbar > home > file section
-The file-section component handles project and file actions, such as creating, opening, saving, saving to a new location, and toggling auto-save, and includes error handlers for displaying errors.
 # MarkdownCode > components > toolbar > home > edit section
 The edit-section component enables cut, copy, paste, delete, select all, and clear selection actions based on the presence of selected data or text in the clipboard.
 # MarkdownCode > components > toolbar > home > undo section